What's inside this article:

 - Include just words that are essential to convey meaning.

-For detailed information with examples, see the following article:
+For detailed information with examples, visit the following article:

-Before you publish the story, you can check how the page will look for readers.
+Before you publish a new content page, check how it will look for readers.
 Choose your preferred option under Preview in the left panel:

 - Desktop: Check how the page will look when viewed on a desktop computer.